Can I Claim Compensation If I Was Hit By An Uninsured Driver? How To Claim?

 In making your claim, your personal injury lawyer will make your claim through the Motor Insurance Bureau in the same way they would approach an insurance company.
 The claim will then be conducted in the same way as normal claims, though it may take longer to do.

 Remember that even if you were hit by a driver without insurance, you can sue an uninsured driver.
-Even if the other driver is not insured or can’t be located the personal injury lawyers we can provide can still help you make a claim.
+Even if the other driver is not insured or can’t be located the personal injury lawyers we can provide can still help you make a claim for motor insurance bureau compensation payouts.

 If you are making a claim after being hit by an uninsured driver, it is most likely that you will need to make your claim for damage to your vehicle, other personal items, or for an injury such as whiplash through the Motor Insurance Bureau.
 Whilst this is different to claims against insurance companies and the process could be complicated if you were hit by an uninsured driver, but the car is insured, our solicitor will approach it in the same way, as should you.